The entire KAUST community extends its congratulations and best wishes to the...

-The primary mission of the Boston University Center for English Language and Orientation Programs (CELOP) is to provide international students with a high-quality intensive English language training and orientation program to assist them in attaining proficiency in English and broadening their cultural awareness for success in their academic, professional, and personal lives.
-As a division of Boston University Global Programs, CELOP exemplifies the University’s long-standing commitment to international education and to the promotion of global understanding and goodwill.
+The mission of the Boston University Center for English Language and Orientation Programs (CELOP) is to help international students and professionals succeed in their academic and work lives by offering programs that enhance their English language and cultural competence.
+As a division of Boston University Global Programs, CELOP upholds the University’s long-standing commitment to international education and to the promotion of global understanding and goodwill.
 CELOP faculty and staff also strive to serve as a model for the advancement of professional standards and quality instruction in intensive English programs at universities and colleges in the United States.
 To achieve our goals:

 - 1CELOP’s highly qualified and experienced faculty is dedicated to providing English language instruction which is responsive to the specific needs of the student population with particular emphasis on academic and professional preparation.
 The Center makes every effort to provide the students with an optimal learning environment, including the most effective pedagogical methods and instructional materials, the latest technology, and modern office and classroom facilities.